Skip to main contentScroll Top

 On the southern part of the beach, you can take a tour of the Muslim village of Hua Thanon, which allows you to see a more rural and local side of Ko Samui, with its small mosque and its inhabitants, living mainly from fishing.

-It remains an ideal base for some classic visits to Ko Samui.
-We can mention the temple with the mummified monk, Wat Khun Aram, but also several waterfalls.
-Wang Sao Waterfall, Khao Yai Waterfall, but also the Na Muang 1 and Na Muang 2 falls as well as Ta Nim (also spelled Tar Nim waterfall and magic garden).
+It remains an ideal base for some classic Ko Samui sightseeing.
+These include the temple with the mummified monk, Wat Khun Aram, and several waterfalls.
+Wang Sao Waterfall, Khao Yai Waterfall, but also the Na Muang 1 and Na Muang 2 waterfalls as well as Ta Nim (also spelled Tar Nim waterfall and magic garden).

 4- The southern beaches: nature and luxury